For more information regarding workshops and presentations:

 The ancient technique of East Asian brush calligraphy has been considered

 part art form and part meditation.
-In this basic presentation you will learn how to grind ink, hold a brush, and apply basic brushstrokes, as well as how to respect the "four treasures" - brush, ink stick, ink stone, and paper.
+In this basic presentation you will learn how to grind ink, hold a brush, and apply basic brushstrokes, as well as how to respect the "five treasures" - brush, ink stick, ink stone, paper, and water.
 Plus, get a glimpse of ancient Chinese picture-writing and modern variants.
 If you would like a more in-depth experience you are welcome to bring your own brush calligraphy kit.

 Mankh (Walter E. Harris III) is a self-taught calligrapher.
 He has led workshops on all of the above at North Shore Library, Deer Park Library, Bellport Library, Smithtown Library, Middle Country Public Library, Sachem Library, Emma Clark Library, Mattituck-Laurel Library, East End Arts Council, Mills Pond House, and other venues.